Euromarché

 Euromarché (Euromarket) was a French hypermarket chain.
 The first store opened in 1968 in Saint-Michel-sur-Orge.
-In June 1991, the group was rebought by its rival, Carrefour, for 5,2 billion francs.
+In June 1991, the group was acquired by its rival, Carrefour, for 5.2 billion francs.

 In June 1991, there were 77 Euromarché hypermarkets, 47 DIY stores Bricorama, and 57 cafétérias Eris.
-Sandra Mackey, author of The Saudis: Inside the Desert Kingdom, said in 1987 that it was "the French equivalent of K-Mart".
+Sandra Mackey, author of The Saudis: Inside the Desert Kingdom, said in 1987 that it was "the French equivalent of K-Mart."

 History

 In April 1981, Euromarché opened its first store in Saudi Arabia in Riyadh, and is the last Euromarché that exists today.

+A store opened in Telheiras in 1990.

 Until 2009 there was also a Euromarché store in Fort-de-France in Martinique when it changed to a Carrefour hypermarket.